Healthy life styleMouth and Digestive Diseases

 Which is inflammation of the liver due to excessive chronic alcohol consumption (alcohol abuse).
 Symptoms of this condition include jaundice, abdominal pain, and fever.
 If left untreated, it can progress to cirrhosis.

-Cirrhosis is a condition where damaged liver cells are replaced by scar tissue, which is irreversible and can lead to liver failure and death.
+Cirrhosis is a condition where damaged liver cells are replaced by scar tissue.
+This process is irreversible.
+It can lead to liver failure and death.

 4. Liver Cancer